Public Health Emergency Preparedness (PHEP)

 - Coordination of emergency resources in the State of Maine

 - Medical resources

 Maine's public health infrastructure includes State, community and non-profit organizations that have collaboratively established a public health network, rather than the classic model of multiple sub-state departments.

 - Two city health departments are in place to support the residents in their cities and some surrounding cities: the Portland Public Health Division and Bangor Public Health and Community Services .

 - Regional and Tribal infectious disease surveillance units staffed by epidemiologists cover the entire state.

-- Three Regional Health Care Coalitions were established to focus on assessment and reporting of regional health care system infrastructure and capacity for health care response, health care systems planning, improving regional capacity for communication, and training of health professionals.
+- The Health Care Coalition of Maine focuses on assessment and reporting of regional health care system infrastructure and capacity for health care response, health care systems planning, improving regional capacity for communication, and training of health professionals.